Farnaz Fassihi: Early life and education

 Farnaz Fassihi was born in 1971 in the United States to Iranian parents.
-She grew up in Tehran, Iran, and Portland, Oregon in the US.
+She attended a British elementary school in Tehran, Iran before the Iranian Revolution and attended middle school and Lake Oswego High School in Portland, Oregon in the US.

+She attended college in Iran because her family decided to return to Iran.
+She majored in English.
+While in college she became friends with Nazila Fathi.

 She earned a Master of Journalism from the Graduate School of Journalism at Columbia University in New York City.

+From 2014 to 2015, as a Nieman Fellow at Harvard University Fassihi studied the use of technology by the Islamic Revolutionary Guard Corps.

+Family

+Fassihi is the great great granddaughter of Tadj al-Saltaneh.

 Careers

 Early career

 Fassihi worked as an investigative reporter and roving foreign correspondent for The Star-Ledger of Newark, New Jersey.
 She covered the September 11 attacks on the World Trade Center, the war in Afghanistan, Second Palestinian Intifada and Iraq under Saddam Hussein for The Star-Ledger.
 She was also a reporter for The Providence Journal in Rhode Island covering local news.
-She led the paper's award-winning coverage of the crash of Egypt Air flight 990, traveling to Cairo to investigate the story.

 She worked as a stringer for Western media organizations in Iran, including The New York Times at the age of 19, when she was studying in Iran.

 The Wall Street Journal

 Fassahi spent 17 years covering wars and uprisings across the Middle East as a senior writer and war correspondent for The Wall Street Journal, based Baghdad, Iraq, and then in Beirut, Lebanon, from 2003 to 2006, as deputy bureau chief for Middle East and Africa.
 She was sent to Afghanistan to cover the US-led invasion there, and covered topics such as elections in Zimbabwe, war in Gaza and the Arab Spring protests.
 She was one of the lead reporters for The Journals 2011 award-winning investigative project titled "Censorship Inc.," a series of enterprise stories examining how western technology enabled censorship in authoritarian countries.

 In 2004 she became more widely known, after a private email she had written to family and friends about the deteriorating situation in Iraq went viral on the Internet.
 It included criticism of U.S. activities in Iraq, saying "The genie of terrorism, chaos, and mayhem has been unleashed... as a result of American mistakes".
 It was published in newspapers, websites and blogs around the world and became the subject of a Doonesbury cartoon.
 The email later became the kernel of her book about life in Iraq for ordinary Iraqis, Waiting for an Ordinary Day (2008), and was published in full in the book.

 Moving back to the United States, she worked in WSJs Washington, D.C. office from 2015 to 2019, covering US foreign policy and diplomacy at the United Nations.
-She wrote about U.S. foreign policy and global diplomacy of some of the biggest stories: the missile crisis with North Korea, Myanmar's ethnic cleansing of the Rohingya minority, Venezuela's political upheaval, the Syrian civil war, Iran's nuclear deal, the refugee crisis and climate change.